“We don’t hibernate, we celebrate!“

 Play at Rideau Hall’s Winter Celebration

 Rideau Hall wasn’t an official Winterlude ‘destination’, but the home of Canada’s Governor General held its annual Winter celebration to coincide with the festival.
-After we’d toured the home of the UK monarch’s representative in Canada (which I’ll be posting about separately – it was fascinating), we headed out into Rideau Hall’s 79 acres.
+After we’d toured the home of the UK monarch’s representative in Canada (which I’ve written about here – it was fascinating), we headed out into Rideau Hall’s 79 acres.
 The trees, lawns, and flower beds were all covered with snow.
 The area around the hall itself was busy.
 Stalls from the embassies of different countries from Sweden to Mongolia gave away cakes, biscuits, hot chocolate and soup.
 Some stalls were quiet, but some popular places had queues 20 deep.

 As well as lining up for food, families played with the games dotted around the grounds, like giant jenga, and a snowy obstacle course for kids.
 The current Governor General, former astronaut Julie Payette, opened the Nordic games, which you can see in the video below.
 Do also look out for the Inuit throat singing.
 This was my favourite sight at the Winter Celebrations.
 If you haven’t heard it before, it’s when two people (traditionally women) face each other and sing a breathy duet with lots of grunts – and laughter at the end, when one woman outlasts the other.